 As for female desire, which is what I touched on in the article, it's significant, as I said, that women generally want a man who's taller than them.
 I often observe when walking around the city that tall women are with even taller men.
 And of course women want and expect their man to be stronger, because that's attractive.
 Just as men typically want their woman to be weaker than them.
 A woman wants her man to "protect" her, which implies a power relation.
 Power relations inhere in the act of sex itself.
 Apparently it's necessary to remind people that the man impregnates the woman: he thrusts inside her rather aggressively (this is why some feminists used to say, or still do, that "penetration is violation"), as she moans and writhes in pleasure.
 Here, the man is the dominant one.
 How it's possible to be blind to these facts, I have no idea.
-"Feminist" refusal to acknowledge them or their implications only shows the power of ideological indoctrination, the power to induce irrational and self-deceiving thinking.
+"Feminist" refusal to acknowledge them or their implications only shows the power of ideological indoctrination, the power to induce self-deceiving thinking.

 I could continue to list such suggestive facts for paragraphs.
 Women often want to take their husband's last name: in this act is a power relation.
 When dancing with a man, women are the customary "followers."
 When walking with a man, a woman will frequently hold his arm: this, too, is a self-subordinating act.
-Women often want men to "make them laugh" (as they say on dating websites, for instance), which again signifies a power relation.
+Women often want men to "make them laugh" (as they say in their profiles on dating apps, for instance), which again signifies a power relation.
 Unequal power dynamics are everywhere: they're constitutive of human interaction and can never be wholly eradicated, despite what anarchists or feminists might think.

 But here I have to counter some inevitable objections.
 I'm not saying women must necessarily have less political or economic power than men.
 This is an institutional fact that can and should be changed through political organizing.
 Nor am I saying there are never exceptions to any of the points I'm making.
 Of course there are.
 But "the exceptions prove the rule."
 More fundamentally, I have to insist I'm not making value-judgments.
 By stating obvious truths I'm not saying men are "superior," whatever that means.
 In any case, value-judgments are always relative to some value: it's only in relation to a particular value that you can judge something superior or inferior.
 And people are free to adopt whatever values they want: if you value the ability to give birth to a child, women are superior; if you value physical strength, men tend to be superior.
 When misogynists say simply that "women are inferior" it isn't clear what they mean.
 It's just an empty, meaningless way of emoting.

-The fact is that it's the "feminists" and misogynists who are investing factual claims with 'evaluative,' normative, emotional content.
+The fact is that it's the feminists and misogynists who are investing factual claims with 'evaluative,' normative, emotional content.
 There can be nothing morally wrong in stating facts; and, to quote the philosopher David Hume, particular facts can't entail particular values.
 It's unfortunate that most people, evidently, think mainly on the level of values rather than pure reason.
 They think in terms of "I like..." and "I don't like...," not "The evidence suggests..."
 I suppose the reason is that people are (understandably) immersed in their own perspectives, their subjective orientations, their habitual ways of thinking, and have little interest in truth for its own sake.
-To confront evidence that might challenge ideologies is uncomfortable; therefore, they choose to ignore or explain away obvious facts about the world.
+To confront evidence that might challenge ideologies is uncomfortable; therefore, they choose to ignore or explain away facts about the world.

 Furthermore, in our atomized, alienated, inhuman society, people are very sensitive to others' judgments.
 They feel besieged and are incredibly quick to take offense, to the point that they might not even understand what's being said.
 They think what you're really saying is something like "women [or men, or white people, or whatever the group in question] are pathetic," etc., when all you're doing is making an innocent factual claim.

 Now, it's true that, in political contexts, publicly insisting on psychological differences between men and women might lend support to the values and policy goals of social conservatives and misogynists.
 So in such contexts, it makes moral sense to adopt the feminist position that "everything is a social construction."
-But if your goal is to actually understand the nature of humans, you have to know that that slogan is totally inaccurate.
+But if your goal is to actually understand the nature of humans, you have to know that that slogan is inaccurate.